Scottish Place Names

 - Glenfield (Orkney Islands) also Leicestershire, England.

 - Gregg - there are no places in Scotland with this name, whereas two can be found in England.
 In Scotland, Gregg is one of the many spelling variations of the Scottish family name of Greig.
 Black (1996) states that Greig is a common name, especially in Fife and along the east central coast.
 Records for the name go back to the 13th century.
+Gregg is also an English family name, however (Ancestry.com).

 - Guffey - According to the House of Names Heraldic website, Guffey is a Scottish family name, one of the many variants of McFie.
 However, the name is not mentioned in Black (1996), the closest being MacGuffie.
+In the Ancestry.com website, it is stated that Guffey is a reduced form of McGuffey, a name that could be either Scottish or Irish.

 - Hays Mill and Haysville - there are several places in Scotland based on the Scottish surname of Hay.
 The list includes Hayshead in Angus, Hayside in Scottish Borders, Haysmuir in East Ayrshire, Haystack in Fife, Hayside in Scottish Borders, Haysike in Scottish Borders, Hayston in Fife and East Dunbartonshire, Hayston Hill in Angus and Haystoun in Scottish Borders.
-There are also many references to Hay in England, Ireland and Wales, including a small town in County Meath, Ireland that is simply called Hays.
+However, there are also many references to Hay in England, Ireland and Wales, including a small town in County Meath, Ireland that is simply called Hays.
 Hay is an ancient Scottish surname of Norman origin, the family being associated with Scotland from about 1160.

 - Morgan and Morgan Hill - Morgan is a Scottish family name, associated with Clan MacKay.
 However, it is also a very common Welsh family name (Morganstown is a suburb of Cardiff in the former Welsh county of Glamorgan) and the name has been taken to England as well, probably by the Welsh Morgans, e.g., Morgan's Hill in Wiltshire.

 - Peter Manns Corner - According to the House of Names Heraldic website, Mann is a Scottish family name from Aberdeenshire, the family being a sept of Clan Gunn.
 Black (1996), the authority on Scottish family names, lists Mann as a variant of Main, which is a shortened form of the surname Magnus.
 However, Mann is also a German surname.
 Considering the large number of German settlers in the Pittsburgh area, the origin of the name of this community could be either Scottish or German.
 Espenshade (1995, p.
 305) mentions a prominent family of industrialists called Mann, who were famous for manufacturing axes and whose ancestor, Thomas Mann, came from Ireland in 1750.
-It is possible that Peter Mann, after whom the neighbourhood was presumably named, may have been connected with this family, whose roots are presumably Scots-Irish.
+It is possible that Peter Mann, after whom the neighbourhood was presumably named, may have been connected with this family, whose roots are most probably Scots-Irish.

 - Poke Run - Poke is said to be a Scottish family name from Renfrewshire, one of the many variants of Pollock.
 This may be true, but Poke is not mentioned in Black (1996), the authority on Scottish family names.